Our general eligibility requirements are that you must

 - maintain satisfactory academic progress and attendance

-- you are not in default on a federal student loan and do not owe money on a federal student grant and
+- sign the certification statement on the FAFSA form stating that you’re not in default on a federal student loan, you do not owe money on a federal student grant, and you’ll only use federal student aid for educational purposes; and

 - you will use federal student aid only for educational purposes; and